TheJesper/Code2GPT/README.md

 1. Open PowerShell as Administrator.
 2. Run the following command to install Terminal.Gui:

+## ToDo

+-- Include the behold text in the folder tree listing -- Make it possible to keep a config file int he project directory to select excluded allowed and so on -- Excluded folders should work with relative path:s

 ```powershell
 Install-Package -Name Terminal.Gui -Scope CurrentUser
 ```